-I am a first-year student at American University pursuing a Bachelor of Arts in an Interdisciplinary Degree in Communication, Legal Institutions, Economics, and Government (CLEG).
+I am a student at American University pursuing a Bachelor of Arts in an Interdisciplinary Degree in Communication, Legal Institutions, Economics, and Government (CLEG).
 As a participant of the School of Public Affairs Leadership Programme my peers and I will be spending the next academic year executing a social action project.
 For this project, my social issue group and I will research and educate our school on divestment with the aim of reducing global warming.

 After spending ten years studying in Singapore and Hong Kong I have learnt conversational Mandarin.
 I am active in American University’s language exchange programme which will further advance my Mandarin skills.
 I hope to become fluent by the time I graduate.

 Moving to the United States from Singapore, Hong Kong and London means adaptability has become one of my strengths: I am able to fluidly acclimate and thrive in unfamiliar environments.
 Moreover, forming new relationships each time I move has allowed me to master individualization and relationship building: I am skilled at establishing people’s strengths and can delegate work accordingly to maximize productively.
 Importantly, I am able to resolve conflict and ensure my peers and I are working effectively.
 I will utilize these skills throughout my undergraduate career and eventually law school where I plan to specialize in human rights.